 Last year, Google announced the deprecation of certain device administrator APIs in favor of modern management APIs, which is referred to as Android enterprise (formerly Android for Work).
 You can also learn more about the deprecation on this video blog post.
 For customers currently deploying device administrator, moving to Android enterprise can be a major shift as there are considerations for enrollment, app management and policy management.

-This article is meant to provide best practices and answer FAQs for the migration.
+This post is meant to provide best practices and answer FAQs for the migration.
 Google has also provided best practices on the device admin deprecation page.
+This guide is a living document.
+As Android Enterprise evolves, we will continue to update it to reflect new features and best practices.

 Configuring the console for migration